nextpyp/pyp/docs/guide/picking3d.rst

 .. note::

-    To detect particles distributed along fibers or tubules, use the ``Use fiber mode`` option and set the corresponding parameters as needed
+    To detect particles distributed along fibers or tubules, select ``Fiber mode``.
+This will group neighboring particles, fit a smooth trajectory to them, and re-sample positions along the fitted curve

 .. seealso::